tensorzero/durable/README.md

 Unlike exception-based durable execution systems (Python, TypeScript), this SDK uses Rust's `Result` type for suspension control flow, making it idiomatic and type-safe.

+## Why Durable Execution?

+Traditional background job systems execute tasks once and hope for the best.
+Durable execution is different - it provides **guaranteed progress** even when things go wrong:

+- **Crash recovery** - If your process dies mid-workflow, tasks resume exactly where they left off.
+No lost progress, no duplicate work.
+- **Long-running workflows** - Execute workflows that span hours or days.
+Sleep for a week waiting for a subscription to renew, then continue.
+- **External event coordination** - Wait for webhooks, human approvals, or other services.
+The task suspends until the event arrives.
+- **Reliable retries** - Transient failures (network issues, rate limits) are automatically retried with configurable backoff.
+- **Exactly-once semantics** - Checkpointed steps don't re-execute on retry.
+Combined with idempotency keys, achieve exactly-once side effects.

+Use durable execution when your workflow is too important to fail silently, too long to hold in memory, or too complex for simple retries.

 ## Installation

 Add to your `Cargo.toml`: